 Avoid anything that may promote facial flushing for 4 to 6 weeks.
 This includes saunas, steam rooms, and steam face masks.

-Your surgeon may advise that you wear a compression bandage around your face for the first couple of weeks after your operation.
-The length of time you will need to wear this bandage will depend on your individual surgeon’s specific advice.
-Your surgeon will also advise you on the type of bandage that you need and will be able to recommend some suitable options.
+The surgeon may advise that the patient wears a compression bandage around the face for the first couple of weeks after the operation.
+The length of time they will need to wear this bandage will depend on the individual surgeon’s specific advice.
+The surgeon will also advise on the type of bandage that they need and will be able to recommend some suitable options.

-There will of course be a noticeable difference to your face immediately after surgery, but it is important to remember that you may not be able to appreciate the final cosmetic results until up to 6 months after surgery.
+There will, of course, be a noticeable difference to the face immediately after surgery, but it is important to remember that patients may not be able to appreciate the final cosmetic results until up to 6 months after surgery.
 This is because often there is some residual swelling, some scarring may take longer to fade, and it may take a while for the area to fully heal.
-Immediately after the surgery, your chin may look larger than you anticipate due to the swelling.
+Immediately after the surgery, the chin may look larger than anticipated due to the swelling.
 This will gradually settle within 2 weeks.
-As long as you follow your surgeon’s chin enhancement aftercare advice, you will gradually feel more and more like your usual self and be able to appreciate your new chin shape.

 As with any surgical procedure, there are risks and complications that can occur.
-It is very important that you are fully informed of these and able to weigh up these risks before you choose to go ahead with chin enhancement surgery.
+It is very important that patients are fully informed of these and able to weigh up these risks before they choose to go ahead with chin enhancement surgery.
 This page outlines the main chin enhancement risks and complications.
-You should read these carefully and take a while to think about them when deciding if a chin enhancement procedure is suitable for you.
-Your surgeon will also give you a two-week “cooling-off” period after discussing the risks and any of your concerns during your consultation.
-This will give you time to decide if you are happy to proceed with the surgery.

 Bruising & Bleeding

 Some bruising of the treated area is common after surgery.
 This should resolve over the first couple of weeks.
-You may also experience slight bleeding from the incision site.
+Patients may also experience slight bleeding from the incision site.
 This typically occurs right after surgery but may occur a few weeks later.
-However, if you notice significant bruising, pain, and facial swelling, please inform your surgeon immediately.
-It is possible that you may have a haematoma, which is a solid collection of blood under the skin.
+However, if patients notice significant bruising, pain, and facial swelling, please inform the surgeon immediately.
+It is possible that they may have a haematoma, which is a solid collection of blood under the skin.
 These usually occur within 24 hours of surgery and require medical attention to treat.
-You may be more at risk if you are male, have high blood pressure, or take certain medications.

 Although every effort is made to minimise the risk of infection during surgery, it is still possible for an infection to occur in the treated area.
-Therefore, it is important that you are aware of the signs of infection.
-Make your surgeon aware immediately if you notice any of the following signs after your chin enhancement:
+Therefore, it is important that patients are aware of the signs of infection.
+Make the surgeon aware immediately there are any of the following signs after the chin enhancement: